menu icon

 See the recipe card for full information on ingredients and quantities.

-🥣Make overnight oats without protein powder
+🥣Make protein overnight oats without protein powder

 Want to skip the protein powder but still keep it high in protein?